juzraai/ted-xml-model/README.md

 ## Features

+* Provides you a one-liner to parse a TED-XML (see below)
 * Written in Kotlin - runs on JVM, fully Java compatible
 * Maven project - you can import it easily (see below)
 * It also imports Simple XML framework
-* Provides you a one-liner to parse a TED-XML (see below)
 * There are no `null` values in the model (and if you are using Kotlin, there will never be!) - you can safely write getter chains
 * *(Planning to be)* Compatible with both TED-XML schema versions being used currently (R2.0.9 and R2.0.8, see table below)

+Note that this model is **only for parsing TED XMLs** and NOT for validating or generating them.